dfloer/SC2k-docs/sc2 file spec.md

 Each entry consists of a pascal style string, followed by a data type in a 4-character shortened format.

-It has no function in actual scenario usage, but lays out what the contents of the `SCEN` section contain, presumably so that people can make their own scenarios.
-It is unknown why later scenarios don't have this information.
-This information is identical to the [SCEN](#scen) section.
+It has no function in actual game usage, but lays out what the contents of the `SCEN` section contain, presumably so that people can make their own scenarios.
+It is unknown why later scenarios omit this information.
+This information is identical to the [SCEN](#scen) section of this documentation.